zaher2016/website/_posts/2015-07-08-xlsform-offline-and-odk-aggregate-vm-are-now-free.md

 ---
 Yesterday, XLSForm Offline was $95 and ODK Aggregate VM was $995.
 Today, Nafundi has made both XLSForm Offline and ODK Aggregate VM free.
 Forever!

-The [announcement on Nafundi&#8217;s blog](http://nafundi.com/blog/posts/xlsform-offline-and-odk-aggregate-vm-are-now-free/) reads, _&#8220;this is an unconventional way to price software, but Nafundi has always been an unconventional company.
+The [announcement on Nafundi&#8217;s blog](http://nafundi.com/blog/posts/xlsform-offline-and-odk-aggregate-vm-are-now-free/) reads, _“this is an unconventional way to price software, but Nafundi has always been an unconventional company.
 And while we&#8217;ve set suggested prices that ensure we can continue to add features and provide support, you can now pay whatever you&#8217;d like for XLSForm Offline and ODK Aggregate.
 We hope that with this model, those who can pay continue to do so.
-And for those who cannot, we hope this makes your data collection campaigns a little easier!&#8221;_
+And for those who cannot, we hope this makes your data collection campaigns a little easier!”_

 You can find out more about XLSForm Offline and ODK Aggregate VM below.